Untitled-City-Game/playground-promo-site/src/content/home.md

 ---
 title: Playground City
-description: "Play games with friends where the entire city is your board.
+description: "Play games with friends where the city is your board.
 Happy birthday Leo! "
 cta: Play now
 cta_link: /playtest